 Many transducers are available to convert various changing conditions to changing electrical quantities.
 There are photocells that convert the amount of light falling on them to a varying resistance; flex sensors that change resistance as they are bent; Force-sensitive resistors (FSRs) that change resistance based on a changing force applied to the surface of the sensor; thermistors that change resistance in response to changing heat; and many more.

-In the diagram below, you use a potentiometer, which is a variable resistor with three connections.
+In Figure 3, you use a potentiometer, which is a variable resistor with three connections.
 The center of the potentiometer, called the wiper, is connected to the microcontroller.
 The other two sides are attached to power and ground.
 The wiper can move from one end of the resistor to the other.
 In effect, it divides the resistor into two resistors and measures the resistance at the point where they meet, just like a voltage divider.

 Since a microcontroller’s inputs can read only two values (typically 0 volts or 5 volts), an analog input pin needs an extra component to read this changing, or analog voltage, and convert it to a digital form.
 An analog-to-digital converter (ADC) is a device that does this.
 It reads a changing input voltage and converts it to a binary value, which a microcontroller can then store in memory.